CourtHive/tods-competition-factory/src/mocksEngine/documentation/examples.md

 In testing, very specific scenarios are required.
 Any number of draws can be added to a generated tournament, and scores for specific `matchUps` within the generated draw structures can be added as well.
 In the following example a Doubles draw with 32 positions is generated with 30 PAIR participants, leaving two positions to be filled with BYEs.
 The score is completed for the matchUp found using `{ roundNumber: 1, roundPosition: 2 }`.

-`mocksEngine.generateOutcomeFromScoreString()` is used internally to generate a valid TODS score object.
+`const { outcome } = mocksEngine.generateOutcomeFromScoreString()` is used internally to generate a valid TODS score object.

 ```js
 const drawProfiles = [